simplycycling/ansible-mac-dev-setup/README.md

 ## What it does
 Not much.
 Creates a directory structure inside of ~/Documents.

+Ok, now it does some more.
+Clones some git repos.
+Also, I'm using Jeff Geerling's homebrew role.
+Is it any good?
+It looks pretty good.
+Who knows?
+I'll update as I go along.

 ## What it will do
 More.
 At very least, I'll set it up to download some of my git repos.